openedx/edx-documentation/en_us/install_operations/source/configuration/tpa/tpa_SAML_SP.rst

 **************************************************
-Configure your Installation as a Service Provider
+Configure your Open edX Site as a Service Provider
 **************************************************

-To configure your Open edX installation as a SAML service provider, follow these steps.
+To configure your Open edX site as a SAML service provider, follow these steps.

 #.
 Sign in to the Django administration console for your base URL.
 For example,